ibm-cloud-docs/account/iam-service-roles.md

 | Administrator | As an administrator, you can perform all platform actions based on the resource this role is being assigned, including assigning access policies to other users. |
 | Editor | As an editor, you can perform all platform actions except for managing the account and assigning access policies. |
 {: row-headers}
-{: caption="Platform roles - Watson Machine Learning" caption-side="top"}
+{: caption="Table 127.
+Platform roles - Watson Machine Learning" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="pm-20"}
 {: class="simple-tab-table"}